NXT TakeOver: WarGames (2020): Preliminary matches

-Before the event went live on pay-per-view, a six-man tag team match occurred between the team of Curt Stallion, Ashante "Thee" Adonis, and August Grey, against the team of Santos Escobar, Raul Mendoza, and Joaquin Wilde, who are collectively known as Legado del Fantasma.
+Before the event began broadcasting live, a six-man tag team match occurred as a dark match between the team of Curt Stallion, Ashante "Thee" Adonis, and August Grey, against the team of Santos Escobar, Raul Mendoza, and Joaquin Wilde, who are collectively known as Legado del Fantasma.
 This match was uploaded to WWE's YouTube and Facebook accounts the day of the event.
 After an opening sequence where each man tagged in once, Legado del Fantasma isolated Adonis with repeated tags and tandem offence.
 He eventually made the "hot tag" to Stallion, who for several moments was dominant in the match, easily dispatching with all three members of the opposing team.
 The finish came when Grey and Mendoza were legal, and Grey Irish whipped Mendoza into his corner.
 Escobar blind tagged himself into the match, and entered the ring while Grey executed a hip toss on Mendoza.
 As Grey turned around, Escobar executed a leg lariat and "Legado" to win the match.

-The pay-per-view began with the women's WarGames match, with the team led by Candice LeRae facing the team led by Shotzi Blackheart.
+The actual event began with the women's WarGames match, with the team led by Candice LeRae facing the team led by Shotzi Blackheart.
 Dakota Kai began the match for LeRae's team, and Ember Moon for Blackheart's.
 Blackheart's team held the advantage heading in to the match, so after five minutes, Blackheart herself joined the match.
 Further entrances happened at three minute intervals, first Raquel González from Team LeRae, then Rhea Ripley from Team Blackheart, then Toni Storm, then Io Shirai, before LeRae was the final entrant.
 González, along with an interfering Indi Hartwell, kept Shirai from entering the two-ring WarGames structure for several minutes, and when LeRae entered, Storm secured the cage's entry door with her studded belt, seemingly keeping the NXT Women's Champion from entering.
 Shirai eventually entered the match by diving off the top of the cage structure and into the ring, while inhabiting a trash can.
 Other noteworthy spots included Moon performing "The Eclipse" onto Kai while Kai stood stunned over two steel chairs, Blackheart performing her signature finishing senton splash off a ladder onto LeRae while LeRae had a chair draped over her (reportedly causing LeRae to sustain a broken arm), Kai performing a diving double stomp onto Shirai while Shirai was again inhabiting a trash can, and González performing a Chingona Bomb onto Shirai through a ladder bridge set up between the two rings.
 This last spot was the match's conclusion, with González pinning Shirai to secure victory for Team LeRae.